From early childhood I was familiar with the deep emptiness of my soul. It was relentless, characterized by loneliness, despair, darkness and fear.

-Despite my youthfulness, I experienced most of what the world had to offer by age 20.
-I discovered that accomplishment in higher education, business ownership, social involvement and athletic endeavor could not satisfy the emptiness and longing of the soul.
+By age 20 I had already experienced most of what the world had to offer.
+I learned that accomplishment in higher education, business ownership, social involvement and athletic endeavor could not satisfy the emptiness and longing of the soul.
 Therefore, it was largely meaningless.

-In desperation, I began to search for the Jesus I had heard about in my childhood.
+In desperation, I began to search for the Jesus I had learned about in my childhood.
 For the next four years I attended church services, read Christian books and spoke to a significant number of people in church leadership.
-I attempted to receive Christ at “altar calls” on four different occasions in three different churches.
+I also attempted to receive Christ at “altar calls” on four different occasions in three different churches.
 For all intents and purposes I believed I was a Christian.
-Nevertheless, the pain of emptiness and the meaninglessness of life continued unabated.
+Nevertheless, the emptiness and meaninglessness of life continued unabated.
 It was accompanied by the unmistakable presence of evil.

-In due time I was led to a church pastor who knew Jesus personally.
+By age 24 I met with a church leader who knew Jesus personally.
 He asked me if I would like to be introduced to Him and surrender the control of my life to Him.
 I quickly responded in the affirmative and explained that I had been trying to meet Jesus for the previous four years.
 The prayerful battle that ensued was intense but brief.
 Afterwards it was very clear that my heart was no longer empty.
 It was filled with a sense of unconditional love and peace like I had never before experienced.
-Moreover, darkness became light and fear was overcome by faith.
+In addition, the darkness became light and my fear was replaced by faith.

-I was blessed to receive a B.S. in Business Administration from Southern Oregon University in 1986 and a Master of Divinity from Multnomah University in 1991.
+After receiving Christ, I was blessed to receive a B.S. in Business Administration from Southern Oregon University in 1986 and a Master of Divinity from Multnomah University in 1991.
 My wife Kathleen and I have been married for 37 years.
 We enjoy living in Bend, Oregon.

 Living on the edge of eternity,

 Questions or comments?